Feeds:

 Our New Year (Rosh Hashannah) was actually 9 days ago.
 Leading up to it I intuitively started doing mass reflection.
 Some of that took me through some down times.
 But, going through them has been healing and rewarding and now I feel ready more than ever to move on.
 I have many goals with this year.
 I have started a new routine in the morning, where I strive to get up, read the bible, exercise, and do my hydrotherapy shower (more on that later through my Uri blog) before my kids are even out of bed.
 We have a new routine for our school and for my business.
 It is good to be on a slight schedule as that helps one to focus.
 So, now I am ready to move forward in every area of my life which encompasses, spiritual, physical, and emotional priorities starting first thing in the morning!
 It is amazing how energizing this can be and how it sets your focus right for the day.

 Some say it isn’t good to do everything at once.
 One new thing at a time.
 But, I don’t feel complete unless I am focusing on new growth that encompasses all 3 of those aspects.
 I guess, I am a do it all or nothing type of girl.
 I just do better going all out.
 I think small steps allow room for too many excuses.
 But, I understand that some people do better with small steps and that is completely fine.
 The key is is to find something to improve upon in your life.
 Change is good.
 If you are doing it for the right reasons.
-And will help you to grow into a more compassionate and productive person.
+It will help you to grow into a more compassionate and productive person.
 So, don’t stay stagnant!
 If you want change, get up and embrace it.
 Set goals and do activities that will move you closer to those goals everyday!

 Best Wishes,